3fon3fonov/exostriker/docs/source/otbfpu.rst

 ..
 NOTE::
    **Keep in mind** that setting bounds on each parameter on the *Limits and Priors*, on the I/O parameters panel, will save computational time.
-In this tutorial we set the boundaries empirically.
+In the previous tutorial we set the boundaries empirically.

 .. image:: images/mcmc1.gif
+   :target: _images/mcmc1.gif

 When the process is over, the samples are ready! *Go to "Make Cornerplot"* option redirectes to the *Plot options*.